 How do I get involved?

-Getting involved is easy.
-Sign up and then start planning what you’re going to do during Charity Week.
+Getting involved in action-packed Charity Week couldn’t be easier - sign up and then start planning what you’re going to do during Charity Week!

 It could be as simple as taking part in our annual Walk for Orphans, organising a fundraising event for your family and friends, or you could even take on a challenge event!
 The possibilities are endless!